bmw-tech/widget_driver/widget_driver/example/example.md

 }
 ```

-### 3. Create your Drivable Widget
+### 3. Run the generator

 Run the WidgetDriver code generator.
 At the root of your flutter project, run this command:

 ```bash